Jesse Jackson—slandered, libeled, redeemed

 Big party politics has an inertia to it, and it favors the surer bet.
 Jackson—who died Tuesday at the age of 84—was never that, even if his 1984 speech at the Democratic National Convention is the purest distillation of modern liberalism you will ever see.

 He was a preacher born in the "slums" of Greenville, SC.
 He was educated at North Carolina A&T in Greensboro, NC, the same place that birthed the South's sit-ins.
 He was a myth builder who never feared piercing the myths—the big one being that Martin Luther King Jr's dream has already come true.
-And, even at the end of his own life, he was a traumatized man who stood on that balcony in Memphis and joked with King moments before a bullet took him.
+And, even at the end of his own life, Jackson was still that same traumatized man who stood on the balcony in Memphis and joked with King moments before a bullet took him.